indranil09/SLRefugees_MHPred/README.md

 📂 Repository Contents

+- **`AdultSLMigrantData.csv`**
-i.
-AdultSLMigrantData.csv: Complete de-identified quantitative dataset from the Phase 1 survey of adult Sri Lankan Tamil refugees, used in the primary published analysis.
+  Complete de-identified quantitative dataset from the Phase 1 survey of adult Sri Lankan Tamil refugees, used in the primary published analysis.

+- **`ParentingRawData_Questionnaire.doc`**
-ii.
-ParentingRawData_Questionnaire.doc: Raw item-level responses from the LISA parenting questionnaire collected from all participants.
+  Raw item-level responses from the LISA parenting questionnaire collected from all participants.

+- **`Proverbs.doc`**
-iii.
-Proverbs.doc: Collection of commonly used proverbs within the Sri Lankan Tamil refugee community, included to provide cultural and qualitative context.
+  Collection of commonly used proverbs within the Sri Lankan Tamil refugee community, included to provide cultural and qualitative context.

+- **`LICENSE`**
-iv.
-LICENSE: Licensing terms governing use and redistribution of the data.
+  Licensing terms governing use and redistribution of the data.